4 Best Practices For Designing An Android App

 The design of the floating action button consists of a commonly used, easily understandable, non-ambiguous icon that easily communicates the purpose of the button.
 Use of text in the button is not recommended.
 In case incorporation of text is a must-have, use of an extended FAB should be done.

 The material design principles do not apply solely to Android apps.
-There have been several examples of successful apps that incorporate these mobile app design principles to both Android as well as iOS apps.
+There have been several examples of successful apps that incorporate these mobile app design principles in both Android and iOS apps.

 Instagram includes a bottom navigation bar in both Android as well as iOS apps to provide a uniform user experience.
 The floating action button is a part of the gmail app in both iOS as well as Android variants.